bk/avecdoc/content/components/admonition.md

 subtitle: Messages, alerts and tips
 ---

 An admonition is a message or reminder in the text of the page to alert the reader to something.
 It can contain a tip, a warning or other content.
-There are four types of admonitions, distinguished by their colors:
+There are five types of admonitions, distinguished by their colors:

 !!! note "Info"
     This is an informational message (info) which may contain a note or a tip.
 It is blue.